drunsinn/type2nc/README.md

   - FN 9
   - FN 10
   - FN 12
+  - FN 18 ID210 NR2
+  - FN 18 ID220 NR2 IDX1 and 2
+  - FN 18 ID270 NR2 IDX1 and 2

+For ease of use it is possible to use cycle 225 for parameter definition.
+If the control has cycle 225 you can add use command line option `--use_cycle_def`.

 Testing was done on a machine with TNC 620 with software version 817600-03.
 As long as the requirements listed above are met, it should work fine.